heysokam/wgpu/doc/mac.md

 # Building wgpu
-_wgpu-native is compiled into a static library, using its cargo+make buildsystem._
+_wgpu-native is compiled into a static library, using its cargo+make+cmake buildsystem._
-_So we need Nim, Rust and Make installed in the system._
+_So we need both Nim and Rust installed in the system._

 ## Install mac developer tools
 We need `clang`, `git`, `make` and `cmake`, so install them if they are not already